Diversity, Equity, and Inclusion

 What’s Our DEI Journey?

-To be a useful ally to the people we serve, we must be diverse, equitable, and inclusive ourselves.
+We’re immersed in our own DEI journey—to be a useful ally to the people we serve, we must be diverse, equitable, and inclusive ourselves.
 Otherwise, we’re likely to reinforce the very cycles of poverty and injustice we seek to change.

 Guided by our priority communities

 Some communities experience more poverty than others because they’ve been denied their fair share of resources and opportunities.